Tomoko Abe

-Tomoko Abe (阿部 知子, Abe Tomoko) is a Japanese politician and member of the House of Representatives.
+Tomoko Abe (阿部 知子, Abe Tomoko) is a Japanese former politician who served as a member of the House of Representatives.
 She is currently a member of the Constitutional Democratic Party.
 She was formerly the policy chief of the centre-left Social Democratic Party (SDP), and later the president and sole member of the short-lived Tomorrow Party of Japan.

 She has been elected to Kanagawa 12th District constituency eight times.
 As of February 2024, she was the Deputy Director-General for the CDP’s Office for Tsunagaru Networking.